JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 ### The manual call

-If you generate the correctsponding `problem` and `state` as the previous step does, you can also use the third (lowest level) and just call
+If you generate the corresponding `problem` and `state` as the previous step does, you can also use the third (lowest level) and just call

 ```